BKN International: History

 On January 6, 2006, BKN opened up a BKN New Media office in Barcelona, Spain in order to control assets in the country, alongside Portugal, Italy, France, and Latin America.
 On January 19, the company formed a new sub-division called BKN Home Entertainment for the United Kingdom and the United States, in order to distribute and market their products onto the DVD market.
-Alongside the already announced Ali Baba and the Forty Thieves and Kong: Return to the Jungle, BKN also confirmed to be producing direct-to-video material based on public domain works, which included A Christmas Carol, Robin Hood, Jungle Book, Jack and the Beanstalk, The Prince and the Pauper, The Three Musketeers, Gulliver's Travels, Alice in Wonderland, and The Nutcracker, as well as already-existing shows like Legend of the Dragon, Kong - The Animated Series. and Dork Hunters from Outer Space.
+Alongside the already announced Ali Baba and the Forty Thieves and Kong: Return to the Jungle, BKN also confirmed to be producing direct-to-video material based on public domain works, which included A Christmas Carol, Robin Hood, Jungle Book, Jack and the Beanstalk, The Prince and the Pauper, The Three Musketeers, Gulliver's Travels, Alice in Wonderland, and The Nutcracker, as well as already-existing shows like Legend of the Dragon, Kong – The Animated Series. and Dork Hunters from Outer Space.
 BKN also confirmed they would self-distribute in the United Kingdom, and partner up with other distributors in the United States.
 On February 7, 2006, BKN signed a deal with Zorro Productions for the production of a new Zorro television series titled Zorro: Generation Z. with a delivery of 26 episodes aimed for delivery in 2007.
 The deal also included the production of direct-to-video movie (Later named as Zorro: Return to the Future) and an addition of 13 more episodes if needed.

+In 2007, the company revealed several DVD releases of their content in the UK and North America.

-On May 15, 2008, BKN announced the production of two new films for a DVD release that year - Zorro and Scarlet Whip - Revealed!, and Dork Hunters and the Pirates of Tortuga Island.
+On May 15, 2008, BKN announced the production of two new films for a DVD release that year – Zorro and Scarlet Whip – Revealed!, and Dork Hunters and the Pirates of Tortuga Island.
 On October 10, the company announced they had signed a co-pro agreement with Canadian studio Huminah Huminah Animation to produce a new series called Pocket Penguin Adventures for a Spring and Fall 2010 delivery.

 In January 2009, BKNI was involved in talks to buy Entertainment Rights.
 On May 28, the company announced a new 2D/3D animated series called Joshua Blake: The Legacy in co-production with Huminah Huminah Animation, for a Spring 2011 delivery date.
 In the middle of the year, the company delisted from the London stock exchange while remaining on the Deutsche Bourse.

 In mid-year, BKN International filed for insolvency and began its sale of its assets in December 2009.
 By the beginning of January 2010, over twenty companies were in the talks of purchasing the company's assets.
-In October 2011, it was announced that Cyprus based management company Emba Media Management International Ltd had acquired BKN International's former assets.
+In October 2011, it was announced that Cyprus based management company Emba Media Management International Ltd (EMBA Media Associates) had acquired BKN International's former assets.
 At the same time, they announced a distribution deal with Your Family Entertainment to represent the ex-BKN library in 24 European countries.